moleculerjs/site/source/docs/0.14/clustering.md

 {% endnote %}

 ## How choose
-Don't you choose between monolith and microservices?
-Would you choose monolith because easy to develop?
-Would you choose microservice because reliable and easy to scale?
-Choose both.
-With Moleculer it is available.
-When you develop your services, load all services in one node.
-Easy to debug and test.
-When your are ready, separate services to multiple nodes.
-No need to change service codes.
-Just select a transporter and load one service per node.
-Your app is running in microservices architecture.
+Do you choose between monolith and microservices when developing your application?
+Do you choose monolith approach because its easy to develop?
+Do you prefer microservices architecture because it is reliable and highly scalable?
+With Moleculer you don't have to choose.
+You can have the best of both approaches.
+During the development of your application load all services is single node.
+This way you can quickly debug and test of your application logic.
+When ready, simply distribute your services across multiple nodes.
+Don't worry, you don't have to change a single line of code in your services.
+Just select a transporter, load one service per node and you're done.
+Your application is running in microservices architecture.